The NAFEMS Glossary

 Mass MatrixThe matrix relating acceleration to forces in a dynamic analysis.
 This can often be approximated as a diagonal matrix with no significant loss of accuracy.

-Master FreedomsThe freedoms chosen to control the structural response when using a Guyan reduction or substructuring methods.
+Master FreedomsThe freedoms chosen to control the structural response when using a Guyan Reduction Method or substructuring methods.

 Material Loss FactorA measure of the damping inherent within a material when it is dynamically loaded.